TheFrozenFire/sslcheck-pow/README.md

 server staple proof of work demonstrating their due diligence in performing regular audits of their TLS configuration.

+Given the similarity of this proposal's purpose to OCSP, most of the semantics of OCSP can be assumed to apply.

 If you have suggestions on how to improve/refine/simplify this proposal, please feel free to create issues in this repository's issue tracker.
 While this is not yet a formal RFC by any means, feedback is appreciated.